CalebEverett/arloader/README.md

 # arloader

-Command line application and library for effortlessly uploading files to [Arweave](https://www.arweave.org/).
-Arweave enables you to store documents and applications forever.
+Command line application and client for uploading files to [Arweave](https://www.arweave.org/).
+Arweave stores documents and applications forever.

 Upload gigabytes of files with one command specifying a glob pattern to match files against.
-Files are read and posted to [arweave.net](https://arweave.net) asynchronously with computationally intensive bundle preparation performed in parallel across multiple threads.
+Files are read and posted to [arweave.net](https://arweave.net) asynchronously with computationally intensive bundle preparation performed in parallel on multiple threads.

 ## Contents
 * [Installation](#installation)